EVERSE-ResearchSoftware/RSQKit/INSTALL.md

 You will also need [Bundler](https://bundler.io/) (a gem to manage other Ruby gems on your system) - but it is usually preinstalled with modern distributions of Ruby.

 To install Jekyll, follow the [official installation instructions](https://jekyllrb.com/docs/installation/).

+### Managing Ruby environment

+It is recommended to install a Ruby version and environment (package) manager tool.
+This is to ensure that each Ruby project (including RSQKit) you are working on has an isolated version of Ruby and required Ruby gems.

+There are several Ruby environment manager tools - you should use the one you are familiar with.
+If you have not used one before - try [`rbenv`](https://github.com/rbenv/rbenv).

+## Installing and running RSQKit locally

 After successfully installing `ruby`, `bundler` and `jekyll`, clone the RSQKit repository on your machine (e.g. using SSH):